ethereumjs/keythereum/README.md

 Tests
 -----

-Unit tests are in the `test` directory, and are run with mocha.
+Unit tests are in the `test` directory, and should be run with mocha:

     $ npm test